 In Jewish tradition, ‘Abaddon appears in the Old Testament as a realm synonymous with Sheol, the underworld where souls face ruin.
 The Abaddon definition evolves in Christian texts, particularly in the New Testament, where it becomes Apollyon, a Greek term meaning “destroyer.”
 This shift highlights a linguistic adaptation that blends Hebrew and Hellenistic influences to emphasize an active, malevolent force.

 The etymology reveals deep symbolic layers.
 The Hebrew root ‘abad‘ connects to concepts of loss, desolation, and annihilation, suggesting that Abaddon embodies not just physical ruin but also spiritual and moral decay.
-In the Book of Job and Psalms, Abaddon signifies divine judgment as a place of despair, a void where hope is lost.
+In the Book of Job and the Psalms, Abaddon signifies divine judgment as a place of despair, a void in which hope is lost.

 By the time of Revelation, the name has come to personify a demonic king, reflecting Christian apocalyptic theology.
 Variations include The Destroyer and Angel of the Bottomless Pit, with Apollyon appearing in Greek translations, such as the Septuagint.